Shopping Links

 Plot Synopsis

-Well, the Abashiri Family definitely isn't one of Go Nagai's best, and since his claim to fame is the master of cheese(cake) and sleaze, that's pretty bad.
-It's also not his worst, but despite the potentially amusing premise (which worked for him in Kekko Kamen), it has little of the guilty appeal of dubious "classics" like Cutey Honey or Devilman.
+The Abashiri Family definitely isn't one of Go Nagai's best, and since his claim to fame is the master of sleaze and cheese(cake), that's pretty bad.
+It's also not quite his worst, but despite the potentially amusing premise (which worked for him in Kekko Kamen), it has little of the guilty appeal of dubious "classics" like Cutey Honey or Devilman.

-I have two big issues with the Abashiri Family.
-First, the entire thing lacks any sense of solidity, even by Go Nagai's rather loose standards.
-It may not bother some as much as it did me, but there is rarely any sense of place or logic to the world that holds these characters, nor any functional story to help them along--the opening sets up some sort of futuristic social unrest, proceeds through a fever dream of a bank heist (the bank is defended by an entire army and a massive cyborg bank manager in drag), and then throws our heroine into the Generic School from Hell where she progresses through a series of random evil superpowered teachers.
+I have two big issues with The Abashiri Family.
+First, the entire thing lacks any sense of solidity, even by Nagai's rather loose standards.
+It may not bother some as much as it did me, but there is rarely any sense of place or logic to the world that holds these characters, nor any functional story to help them along.
+The opening sets up some sort of futuristic social unrest, proceeds through a fever dream of a bank heist (the bank is defended by an entire army and a massive cyborg bank manager in drag), and then throws our heroine into a Generic School From Hell where she progresses through a series of random, evil, superpowered teachers.

 Go Nagai's style being what it is, fans may well still be willing to forgive a confused mood and flimsy reality, but I at least didn't even enjoy the story buried in there, leaving nothing worth caring about but a handful of half-decent characters.

-Those characters are the only bright spot in The Abashiri Family, again not surprising since putting likable and somehow oddly real-seeming characters into the most nonsensical of situations has always been Nagai's strong point.
+Those characters are the only bright spot in The Abashiri Family.
+This isn't surprising, since putting likable and oddly real-seeming characters into the most nonsensical of situations has always been Nagai's strong point.
 You sort of have to like Kikunosuke, and the rest of the family in their limited role has a certain appeal as the total cartoon caricatures they are.
-The one normal schoolgirl we get to know is a fairly believable and sympathetic character, but again that's sort of a problem--everyone and everything else is so over the top that it doesn't seem like you should be sympathizing with anybody, and a realistic character in the midst of it all never quite fits.
+Kikunosuke's schoolyard friend Yukiko, the one normal girl we get to know, is a fairly believable and sympathetic character, but that's sort of the problem; everyone and everything else is so over the top that it doesn't seem like you should be sympathizing with anybody, so the realistic character in the midst of it all never quite fits.

 In all, the Abashiri Family is a pretty sorry piece of anime.
-If you enjoy extremely silly and violent comedies (think slapstick Fist of the North Star), then you might enjoy the first 20 minutes, but the other three quarters will be a disappointment.
-If you are very into schoolyard horror, brutality, and supernaturally powerful teacher-student warfare, you might enjoy the second half if you can get through the opening.
+If you enjoy extremely silly and violent comedies (think "slapstick Fist of the North Star"), then you might enjoy the first 20 minutes, but the other three quarters will be a disappointment.
+If you're very into schoolyard horror, brutality, and superpowered teacher-student warfare, you might enjoy the second half if you can get through the opening.
 I didn't enjoy either half, and any appeal one might have had was removed by the other.
 If you're a huge Go Nagai fan--and only if you're a huge fan--give it a shot, but even then don't get your hopes up.

 Related Recommendations